Sgunthrope/cis106/FinalAssignment/finalassign.md

 ## awk
 * Description:
-* a scripting language used for processing and displaying text.
+  a scripting language used for processing and displaying text.
 Formula:
-* `awk+ options + awkcommand + file+ file to save`
+  `awk+ options + awkcommand + file+ file to save`
 * Examples:
-* Print the first column of every line of a file
+  Print the first column of every line of a file
-* `awk '{print$1}' ~/Documents/Csv/chips.csv`
+  `awk '{print$1}' ~/Documents/Csv/chips.csv`
-* Print first field of /etc/passwd file
+  Print first field of /etc/passwd file
-* `awk -F '{print $1} /etc/passwd`
+  `awk -F '{print $1} /etc/passwd`
-* Print the first and 3 field with line numbers
+  Print the first and 3 field with line numbers
-* `awk -F: '{print NR,$1,$3} /etc/passwd`
+  `awk -F: '{print NR,$1,$3} /etc/passwd`
 ## cat
-Description:
+* Description:
 used for displaying the content of a file.
-Formula:
+* Formula:
 `cat + option + files to display`
+* Examples:
+  Displays the content of the cookies file
+ ` cat cookies.txt`
+  Displays the content with line numbers
+  `cat -n /Documents/fold.sh`
+  Displays the content of a file while suppressing repeating empty lines to a single empty line `cat -s hello.py`
 ## cp
-Description: copies files/directories from a source to a destination.
+* Description: copies files/directories from a source to a destination.
-Formula:
+* Formula:
 `cp + files to copy + destination`
+*Examples:
+Copy a file
+`cp Downloads/hi.txt Documents/`
+Copy the contents of a directory to another
+`cp Documents/Pictures/* ~/Downloads`
+Copy multiple files
+`cp hello.sh book.txt store.py`
 ## cut
-Description: used to extract a specfic section of each line of a file and display it.
+* Description: used to extract a specfic section of each line of a file and display it.
-Formula:
+* Formula:
 `cut + option + files`
+Examples:
+Displays all of the users in your system
+`cut -d ':' -f1 /etc/passwd`
+Cut a file excluding a given field
+`cut -d ',' --complement -s -f3 passwds.txt`
+Cut a file with a delimiter then change it in the output `cut -d ';' -f1,8 --outputdelimiter=, =>, /Documents/cookies.txt`
 ## grep
-Description: used to search text in a given file.
+* Description: used to search text in a given file.
-Formula:
+* Formula:
 `grep + option + search criteria + files`
-Examples:
+* Examples:
 Search any line that contains the word chips in the given file `grep 'chips' ~/Downloads/store.txt`
 Search for all lines that do not contain the word hello